ThomasCreasey/FiveMAutoMerger/README.md

  5. As long as there aren't any errors, your merged vehicles, should appear in the *merged* folder.
 Take them and put them in your server
  6. Remove the *merged* folder ready for your next merging!

+You can run this without all the meta files, it will just only merge the ones included.
 If there are any bugs / issues please let me know so I can work on fixing them, or if you know what you're doing, feel free to do them yourself and create a pull request to share with everyone else!